leifdenby/advtraj/DEVELOPING.md

 # bug and the run the tests
 python -m pytest .

-# apply code cleanup with black, then commit these changes locally with git
+# then commit these changes locally with git (pre-commit will automatically run
-black .
+# linting using the commit hook you installed earlier)
 git add .
 git commit